Free Twitter Analytics

 Tweets, retweets, followers and more!
-This is a list of some of the most useful free Twitter analytics tools that help Twitter users to understand their Twitter reach and drill down to what works to get more attention on Twitter.
+This is a list of some of the most useful free X / Twitter analytics tools that help users understand their Twitter reach and drill down to what works to get more attention on Twitter.

 ALSO SEE: How to Schedule Tweets

-So, let’s take a deep dive into all of the free Twitter analytics tools you need to know to improve your social media campaigns.
+So, let’s dive deep into all the free Twitter analytics tools you need to know to optimize your social media management efforts.

 Twitonomy is a free Twitter analytics tool